1340 (6th March)

 1376 (8th June)

-John’s brother, Edward the Black Prince, died.
+John’s brother, Edward the Black Prince, died, his young son, Richard, now became heir to the throne.

 A son, Thomas, was born to John and his mistress, Katherine Swynford.
 He was given the surname Beaufort.